vizabi/vizabi/README.md

 This will ask you what you want to create.
 Two files will be generated: a JavaScript file and a SCSS file, for styles. (todo: overwrite .scss files by default on prompt).

+When asked to overwrite `visualizations/vizabi.scss`, type `y`.

+Open `visualizations/your-new-viz`.
+Write your visualization there :)

 # Compiling scss

 ```sh